-Begin your journey in the brand-new 4,600-square-foot Singing Winds Visitor Center, where you’ll begin a tour of the site with an orientation video about the history of the location and find out why – like you – so many people have been drawn to the Steeles’ hilltop home for decades.
+Begin your journey at the Singing Winds Visitor Center, where you’ll start a tour of the site with an orientation video about the history of the location and find out why – like you – so many people have been drawn to the Steeles’ hilltop home for decades.
 Here, you’ll also find classroom space, restrooms, the gift shop and other amenities.

 The House of the Singing Winds

 The home that the Steeles built in 1907 and expanded in 1908 featured high ceilings and screened porches, in contrast to the simple log homes of the area.
 Selma decorated the home with an eclectic mix of furnishings, arts and crafts.
 The home’s vernacular architecture features a pyramidal roof with a central fireplace.
 The Steeles’ friend and artist Gustave Baumann engraved the words, “Every morning I take off my hat to the beauty of the world,” below the mantel.
 Today, you can experience the home much like T.C. and Selma’s visitors did when the couple lived there.